-It’s often associated with things like alcohol, drugs, smoking, and gambling, which are very common among young and young adults, according to the Substance Abuse and Mental Health Services Administration (SAMHSA) studies.
-Although, addiction can refer to just about anything including work, shopping, the internet, and many more.
+It’s often associated with things like alcohol, drug use, smoking, and gambling, which are very common among young and young adults, according to the Substance Abuse and Mental Health Services Administration (SAMHSA) studies.
+Although, addiction can refer to just about anything, including work, shopping, the internet, and many more.

 Even though addiction is a common problem, the good news is that help is readily available.

-In this article, we’ll talk about the importance of treatment programs.
+In this article, we’ll talk about the importance of treatment options.
 We’ll also talk about how they manage addiction and its symptoms to find a long-lasting addiction recovery transitional plan and patient stabilization healthcare.

 Let’s get started.